Data Protection Information Notice

 - details from your proof of address documentation, such as your name, address and account number, if visible on documentation;

-- additional information that you provide to us or our Customers such as confirmation of your name, gender, address, date of birth, email address and mobile telephone number; and
+- additional information that you provide to us at the request of our Customers such as confirmation of your name, gender, address, date of birth, email address, mobile telephone number, PPSN, marital status and;

 - the details of your device or the device used to make a submission such as manufacturer, model, and operating system version.
 This information can not be used to identifty you as a individual.